CadQuery/cadquery/doc/importexport.rst

 Default
 --------

-CadQuery assemblies have a :py:meth:`Assembly.save` method which can write an assembly to a STEP file.
+CadQuery assemblies have a :meth:`Assembly.save` method which can write an assembly to a STEP file.
 An example assembly export with all defaults is shown below.

 .. code-block:: python